SalomePlatform/hexablock/doc/gui_asso_quad_to_geom.rst

 Associate the model of blocks to the geometry
 =============================================

+The association of the model of blocks to the geometry proceeds in three steps :

+- associate all vertices,
+- associate the needed edges,
+- associate the needed quadrangles.

+To facilitate the association of the model to the geometry, a more easy way exists: the association of lines taken from the model to lines taken from the geometry.

-The association of an element of the model of blocks to the geometry proceeds in three stages :
+The interaction for an association of an element of the model of blocks to the geometry proceeds in three stages :

-- select the model element to associate
+- select the model element(s) to associate
-- select the shape of the geometry to associate to
+- select the shape(s) of the geometry to associate to
 - make the association

-The hexablock application enables to associate elements independantly.
-To facilitate the association of the model to the geometry, an alternative way exists: the association of vertices and the association of lines can be replaced association by lines.

 .. _guiassovertex:

 Associate to a vertex of the geometry
 =====================================

-To associate a vertex of the model of blocks to a point of the geometry in the **Main Menu** select **Model -> Make Vertex association**
+To associate a vertex of the model of blocks to a vertex of the geometry in the **Main Menu** select **Model -> Make Vertex association**

 *todo : plantage salome a l'ouverture de la fenetre de dialogue!!*